juanluisbaptiste/docker-otrs/README.md

 *Mod_perl* is enabled by default.

+OTRS 4 image sources are still available in otrs-4_0_x branch.

 ### Build instructions

 We use `docker-compose` to build the images.
 Clone this repo and then: